South Africa needs to move faster to seize opportunities in the $56bn – and growing fast - computer software and systems testing services market.

 Software testing is the process of executing software in a controlled environment to establish it is functioning as expected and dealing with potential risks before going live or on site.

 “In our current economic times we need to maintain market share and customer satisfaction and therefore testing is essential.
-This is also a field that is outsourced by major groups globally and South Africa needs to move to gain market share,” according to Van Wyk.
+This is also a field that is outsourced by major groups globally and South Africa needs to move to gain market share,” Van Wyk continues.

 - "strategic alignment with the business and collaborative solutions, including a focus on sustainability and the implementation of 'green IT' principles;